google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-South African Leaf -(107) NAN HUI YE Skip to main content

 Well, I continued, but taking three to four young leaves with my rice.
 I chewed the bitter leaves with some rice and gravy at the beginning of my breakfast or lunch.
 After swallowing the leaves, after the bitterness cleared (not as bitter as Andrographis paniculata or Hempedu bumi leave, slightly less bitter than Elaphantos scaber or Daun tutup bumi), there is a subtle sweetness and what was more pleasing to me was the fact that the leaves took care of my appetite or craving.

-In the past, after eating nasi lemak, I will be craving for a sandwich or whatever I saw other people were eating, but with the leaves, not only I was satiated by half pack of nasi lemak, but that was all, in fact for the rest of the day if I chose not to eat.
+In the past, after eating nasi lemak, I will be craving for a sandwich or whatever I saw other people were eating, but with the leaves, not only I was satiated by half a pack of nasi lemak, but that was all, in fact for the rest of the day if I chose not to eat.
 No hunger pang, no craving.
 And yes, I forgot, the nagging pain is now just 10%, or rather I am not bothered by the pain anymore.
 That was after taking the leaves for a week.
-However, after the fasting month, I had also continued my twice a week jogging in the campus.
+However, after the fasting month, I had also continued my twice-week jogging in campus.
 That probably helped too.

 Well, so much for medicinal herbs.
-By the way some of the shrubs and trees in my garden are turning into other live forms.
+By the way, some of the shrubs and trees in my garden are turning into other live forms.

 14 Comments:

-• At November 10, 2008Anonymous Anonymous said…
+• On November 10, 2008Anonymous Anonymous said…

 Dear Has,

 i think I have seen the pokok South Africa near the pedestrian path in Sri Hartamasin KL!
-It is v.tall and the stem ( or trunk) is thin, slender and woody right.
+It is v.tall and the stem ( or trunk) is thin, slender, and woody right.
 Daun nya macam sireh,but slimmer.
-The nyonya who drew it says it is good for health and chews 1 raw leaf everyday it seems.
-She doesn't know the malay or english name.
-Next time I am up in KL I will get anak pokok to plant here in kampung and ask Nyonya for the chinese name.
+The Nyonya who drew it says it is good for health and chews 1 raw leaf every day it seems.
+She doesn't know the Malay or English name.
+Next time I am up in KL I will get Anak Pokok to plant here in Kampung and ask Nyonya for the Chinese name.

 Yes, it is very bitter....